emberjs/rfcs/text/0000-controller-migration-path.md

 If set, and there exists a classic loading template, an error will be thrown saying that there is a conflict.

-The loading component does not receive any arguments.
+The loading component only receives the `@state` argument.

 #### **error**